join renew donate

 Q: How often will I meet with my mentor?

-A: Filmmakers can expect to meet with their mentors once a month for six months.
+A: Filmmakers can expect to meet with their mentors once a month.

 Q: Do I need to live in New York to attend this program in-person?